 AUA Lifetime Achievement Award

-This Award is being made in recognition of winner’s invaluable and continuing contribution to the AUA and of her long career in HE, during which she has embodied values the AUA stands for.
+This Award is being made in recognition of the winner’s invaluable and continuing contribution to the AUA and of her long career in higher education, during which she has embodied the AUA Values.

 The winner is a go-to person who is always willing to share her knowledge and expertise of the AUA and HE in general.

 A Fellow, who has supported the AUA through writing for AUA publications, good practice guides, events and engaging at a branch and national level, this year’s lifetime achievement award winner is long overdue for recognition.

 Our AUA Lifetime Achievement Award winner is Jean Grier, Investigations Manager and Research and Projects at University of Edinburgh.